Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 ## Static IP

+Set the device in static IP *ONLY* if this device will act as some kind of local server (Network storage server).

 The static IP can be set in the GUI or through `nmcli` commands.

 By default Starlink uses the following: